 Some social media marketers will say the magic numbers for your engagement level is based on likes, shares and comments.
 But are you doing your part to create an engagement strategy that surpasses social media and covers the entire buyer journey–whether it’s in store or online?

 We live in an era of relationship marketing, which means every interaction is critical to improve retention.
-In fact, American Express research discovered it takes just one bad experience with a brand to make a customer switch.
+In fact, a 2021 report found that 30% of consumers will not give brands more than one chance after a bad customer service experience.

 Now more than ever, it’s essential to create meaningful relationships, which is why we’re here to talk about the steps you have to take to build a worthwhile customer engagement strategy.
 In this guide, you’ll discover the basics of a setting up your strategy and 12 methods to engage your customers right now: